brianguenter/Julia-Programming-Workflow/Workflow.md

 Exit package manager mode by typing backspace and then type `using Package`.
 After your package loads type `first_plot()`.
 This should display a simple plot on a plot window in VSCode.

 ### Set `Julia:use an existing custom sysimage when starting the REPL`
 Some packages, such as Plots, take a long time to load.
 If your project uses several such packages the startup time for a new REPL session can easily be tens of seconds.
 You can precompile these packages into what is called a sysimage which loads more quickly.
 A custom sysimage can reduce startup time from tens of seconds to less than a second.
-If startup time is an issue for you, which it almost always is, then you should use a precompiled sysimage.
+If startup time is an issue for you then you should use a precompiled sysimage.

 By default VSCode is not configured to use compiled sysimages.
 Turn this feature on by opening the command palette and typing `Preferences:Open Settings (UI)`.
 Then type `julia:use custom sysimage` in the settings search bar.
 Select the box `use an existing custom sysimage when starting the REPL`.
 This will make VSCode use a custom sysimage if one is available.